asterinas/asterinas/test/benchmark/README.md

     // Settings for extracting benchmark results from raw outputs.
     "result_extraction": {
         "search_pattern": "sender", // Regex or string to locate results.
+        "nth_occurrence": 1, // Optional.
+Which matched occurrence to use (default to 1).
-        "result_index": 7 // Match index to use (e.g., 7th occurrence).
+        "result_index": 7 // Match index to use.
     },
     // Configurations for how the results are displayed in charts.
     "chart": {